andreasfinnman/ContactInformation/README.md

 ## Acknowledgments

-Acknowledgements to SEB giving me this interesting challenge
+Acknowledgements to ---- giving me this interesting challenge